 Complimentary meal sponsored by the Salvation Army.
 My first time in Cracker Barrel Old Country Store.
-Well at least something I can remember.
-Cracker Barrel offer southern hospitality and is originated from Lebanon, Tennessee.
+Well, at least something I can remember.
+Cracker Barrel offers southern hospitality and is originated from Lebanon, Tennessee.
 A restaurant where you hear the word “folks” with me being from the east coast and up north I’m learning the many languages and slang of the world.
 Everything is made fresh daily so I can imagine how much food is being tossed out on a daily prayerfully they can send it to the homeless shelters in need.
 I don’t know what they do with the food they don’t use.
-The biscuits are made from scratch and the baked goods are baked freshly throughout the day.
+The biscuits are made from scratch and the baked goods are baked fresh throughout the day.

 Weekday lunch special, Country dinner plates, and Homestyle favorites.
 I was so into the Peg Game I believe our waiter (David) came out in a timely manner.
 All the aprons have a cool twist to them it’s more of a cooking apron and not a below the waist apron.

 Overall I enjoyed myself and had a southern style experience in Massachusetts.